Magical Taruruto: Supporting characters

-A wealthy transfer student who thinks highly of himself.
-He is very tall, and has such a mature and developed physique and face that he is often mistaken for an adult.
-He often boasts about being the junior champion of all sorts of challenges, whether they be genuine competitions or mundane and bizarre feats he clearly made up on the spot.
-He becomes Honmaru's main rival and bully throughout the series because of their mutual love for Iyona and because Harako is quick to challenge him to any competition.
+Tsutomu is a tall and arrogant transfer student from a wealthy family who acts mature for his age.
+He often boasts about being the junior champion of all sorts of challenges, regardless of whether they are genuine competitions or mundane and bizarre feats.
+Tsutomu becomes Honmaru's main rival and bully throughout the series due to their mutual love for Iyona and that Harako is quick to challenge him to any competition.